Robbie Grossman Player Props: Rangers vs. Mariners

 Robbie Grossman At The Plate

-- Grossman has three doubles, three home runs and 10 walks while batting .245.
+- Grossman is hitting .235 with three doubles, three home runs and 10 walks.

-- In 11.1% of his games this year, he has gone deep, and 2.8% of his trips to the plate.
+- Looking at the 28 games he has played this season, he's hit a long ball in three of them (10.7%), and in 2.7% of his trips to the plate.

-- Grossman has had an RBI in nine games this year (33.3%), including four multi-RBI outings (14.8%).
+- Grossman has driven in a run in nine games this season (32.1%), including four games with more than one RBI (14.3%).
 He has also driven in three or more of his team's runs in two contests.

-- In 12 of 27 games this year, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.